 One of the best ways to encourage employees to learn new skills is to make it evident that the business supports their growth and development.
 There are several ways to accomplish this:

 - Skill-building workshops

-- Informative conferences
+- Informative conferences and webinars

 - Encouraging membership in professional organizations

 Another way to motivate employees to develop and grow professionally is to give them an incentive that they will receive after they successfully implement their new skills and desired goals are met.
 Having a specific goal and reward can give your employees a tangible reason to take the time and learn new techniques and skills.